oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_volume_group_backup_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The date and time the volume group backup was created.
 This is the time the actual point-in-time image of the volume group data was taken.
-Format defined by RFC3339.</div>
+Format defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">2013-10-20T19:20:30+01:00</div>